Measurements of inclusive jet spectra in pp and central Pb-Pb collisions at $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV: Experimental Setup and Datasets

 The reported \PbPb{} (\pp) data were recorded in 2015 (2017) at $\sqrts=5.02$ TeV.
 The events were collected using a minimum bias (MB) trigger requiring a coincidence hit in both of the V0 scintillators, located at $2.8<\eta<5.1$ (V0-A) and $-3.7<\eta<-1.7$ (V0-C) \cite{ppXsec}.
 An accepted event was required to have a primary vertex successfully reconstructed within $-10\;\mathrm{cm} < z < 10\;\mathrm{cm}$ of the interaction point, and to satisfy several vertex quality criteria.
 In \PbPb{} collisions, the centrality was determined using the V0 multiplicities \cite{centrality276, centrality502, Loizides:2017ack}.
 Additionally, out-of-bunch pileup was rejected using timing cuts as well as correlating track multiplicities between several subdetectors.
 We utilized a sample of approximately 4.6M 0--10\% most central \PbPb{} accepted events (6.0\;$\mu \mathrm{b}^{-1}$) and 760M \pp{} accepted events (15.7\,nb$^{-1}$).

 Reconstructed tracks were generally required to include at least one hit in the Silicon Pixel Detector (SPD) comprising the first two layers of the ITS, and to have at least 70 TPC space-points and at least 80\% of the geometrically findable space-points in the TPC.
 Tracks without any hits in the SPD, but otherwise satisfying the tracking criteria, were re-fit with a constraint to the primary vertex of the event.
 Including this second class of tracks ensured approximately uniform acceptance in $\varphi$, while preserving similar \pT{} resolution to tracks with SPD hits.
-Tracks with $\pTtrack{} >150$\,\MeVc{} were accepted over $-0.9<\eta<0.9,\;0<\varphi<2\pi$.
+Tracks with $\pTtrack{} >150$\,\MeVc{} were accepted over ${-0.9<\eta<0.9,\;0<\varphi<2\pi}$.
 The performance of the detector was estimated with a model of the ALICE detector and its response to particles using GEANT3.
 The tracking efficiency in \pp{} collisions, as estimated by PYTHIA8 Monash 2013 \cite{pythia} and the ALICE GEANT3 detector simulation, is approximately 67\% at $\pTtrack=150$\,\MeVc, and rises to approximately 84\% at $\pTtrack=1$ \GeVc{} and remains above 75\% at higher \pT.
-The tracking efficiency in 0--10\% \PbPb{} collisions was estimated by comparing central to peripheral HIJING \cite{hijing} events, which shows an approximately 2\% reduction in the tracking efficiency in 0-10\% central events, approximately independent of \pTtrack.
-The momentum resolution $\delta\pT/\pT$ was estimated from the covariance matrix of the track fit \cite{alicePerformance} using PYTHIA8 Monash 2013, and was approximately 1\% at $\pTtrack=1$ \GeVc{} and 4\% at $\pTtrack=50$ \GeVc.
+Studies of the centrality dependence of the tracking efficiency in a HIJING \cite{hijing} simulation demonstrated that the tracking efficiency is approximately 2\% lower in 0-10\% central \PbPb{} collisions compared to \pp{} collisions, independent of \pTtrack.
+The momentum resolution $\delta\pT/\pT$ was estimated from the covariance matrix of the track fit \cite{alicePerformance} using PYTHIA8 Monash 2013, and was approximately 1\% at $\pTtrack=1$ \GeVc{} and 4\% at ${\pTtrack=50 \;\GeVc}$.